-The 2 types of systems commonly seen on indoor exercycles are
+The 2 types of systems commonly seen on exercise bikes are

 either 1 Piece (left image) or 3 piece crank setups (right image).
-Generally you will find 1 piece crank setups in your low cost exercycles as they are inexpensive to produce, however are more prone to bearing wear and breakage than a 3 piece system.
+Generally you will find 1 piece crank setups in your low cost exercise bikes as they are inexpensive to produce, however they are more prone to breakage than a 3 piece system.
 A 3 piece crank offers a stronger and more reliable setup, due to the better quality bearings and thicker castings of the crank arms.
 The cranks arms are also detachable and can be replaced easier if required.
-The common length of these crank arms range between 5 – 7” inches.
-For taller users or those requiring a greater range of motion, an exercycle with a 7”inch crank is advisable.
+The common length of these crank arms range between 5 – 7”.
+For taller bikers or those requiring a greater range of motion, an exercycle with a 7” crank is advisable.

 Flywheel and Braking Systems